GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_windows.rst

 * Avg. depth – The average depth of the BLAS.

 The columns can be sorted by clicking on them.
 The arrow in the heading shows if sorting is in ascending or descending order.
+As with the Instances table, the Row Id cannot be sorted.

 Double-clicking an item in the table will jump to the BLAS Viewer pane and show the selected BLAS.